 The book details the triumphs and failures of MI5 in dealing with internal threats to the UK.
 Christopher Andrew, an independent historian, was given access to MI5’s archives to come up with MI5’s history.
 The book reveals the role of the British Security Service (MI5) in twentieth-century British history, from its foundation in 1909, through two world wars up to and including its present roles in counterespionage and counterterrorism.
 The book describes how MI5 has been managed and what relationships it has with the UK government.

-Defend The Realm adds to our knowledge of history paricularly with celebrated events and notorious individuals.
+Defend the Realm: The Authorized History of MI5 adds to our knowledge of history paricularly with celebrated events and notorious individuals.

 If you love reading John le Carre novels, it is interesting to note though that this famous author started out with MI5 before moving on to MI6.
 A lot of what John le Carre wrote was based on his experiences in MI5.

-This book is not for the casual reader.
+Defend the Realm: The Authorized History of MI5 is a book not for the casual reader.
 You must be a lover of history to read this book.
 Take for example me, I love nonfiction particularly histories and biographies because I learn from them.
 Yes, they may be boring but they feed my brain.
 And besides, they help me fall asleep.
 This book is an interesting read but I must warn you that you may be tempted to skip some pages for lack of interest; I resisted that urge.